The Clockwork Girl (film): Production

 With the release of the Clockwork Girl comic book series in 2007, co-creators Kevin Hanna and Sean O’Reilly confirmed they were working on an animated short adaptation.
 In July 2008, Arcana announced that it had received funding from Telefilm Canada to develop the concept into a movie.
 Jennica Harper joined as the film's writer in September 2008.
-A teaser for the movie was screened at the San Diego Comic-Con in July 2009.
+A teaser for the movie was screened at San Diego Comic-Con in July 2009.

-A stereoscopic 3D animated feature was formally announced in July 2010 at the San Diego Comic-Con, with Hanna acting as the director and O'Reilly serving as producer.
+A stereoscopic 3D animated feature was formally announced in July 2010 at San Diego Comic-Con, with Hanna acting as the director and O'Reilly serving as producer.
 Luximation, a studio in Vancouver created specifically for the project, was confirmed to be animating it.
 At the same time, Alexa Vega, Jesse McCartney and Carrie-Anne Moss were cast in undisclosed roles, and funding from South Korean company CJ Entertainment was received.
 The following November, the film officially entered production, with Brad Garrett and Jeffrey Tambor joining the cast.
 At the 2012 San Diego Comic-Con, the film was previewed once again, with Arcana and co-production partner Legacy Filmworks noting that it would "release internationally in 2012."